home I index I latest I glossary I introductions I e-mail I about this site

 St

-dedication of that beautiful French city's cathedral.
-A
+name as the dedication of that beautiful French city's

-modern image of him is set on the wall inside this
+cathedral.
+A modern image of him is set on the wall

-church.
-But the other, St Julian Hospitaller, although
+inside St Julian's church.
+But the other saint, St Julian

-then went on to make the rather startling prediction that
+admonished him.
+It then went on to make the startling

-he would kill his parents.
-By roundabout means, this
+prediction that Julian would kill his parents.
+By

-choice of patron for the medieval Priory established here
+an entirely appropriate choice of patron for the medieval

 Julian did not actually receive her visions in this

-original plan, except that the presumed site of Mother
+plan, except that the presumed site of Mother Julian's

-Julian's cell was added as a transept, accessed through a
+cell was added as a transept, accessed through a massive

-massive Norman doorway brought here from the bombed out
+Norman doorway brought here from the bombed out church of

-church of St Michael at Thorn.
+St Michael at Thorn up the road.
 The steeply pitched roof

 gives it an attractively rustic feel, and the Saxon